Rob--W/cors-anywhere/README.md

 cookies.
 Requesting [user credentials](http://www.w3.org/TR/cors/#user-credentials) is disallowed.

 Redirects are not automatically followed.
-Instead, the server replies with http status code 333 and includes an absolute URL in the `location` response header.
+Instead, the server replies with http status code 333 and includes an absolute URL in the `Location` response header.

 The package also includes a Procfile, to run the app on Heroku.
 More information about Heroku can be found at https://devcenter.heroku.com/articles/nodejs.